A Simple Guide to Analyzing Paid Traffic and Avoiding Fraud

 Target events

-When you analyze target events, it’s very important to pay attention to the number of unique users because fraud users tend to repeat their actions (e.g. install the game again and again and complete the first level).
+When analyzing target events, pay close attention to the number of unique users, as fraudulent users tend to repeat their actions (e.g., repeatedly installing the game and completing the first level).

 Read more: SQL for Beginners: How to Track First In-App Events